Skip to contents

 • N_map - 3-dimensional array representing spatio-temporal variability in population numbers.
 The first two dimensions correspond to the spatial aspect of the output and the third dimension represents time.

-In case of a total extinction, a simulation is stopped before reaching the specified no. of time steps.
+In case of a total extinction, a simulation is stopped before reaching the specified number of time steps.
 If the population died out before reaching the burn threshold, then nothing can be returned and an error occurs.

 Details